Multimedia Journalist Passionate About Sports Storytelling

 During the three years I have worked for Texas Tech Broadcast Services, my favorite moments were the times I was able to tell an athlete's story.
 I loved my time as the Double T Insider content producer because I was able to sit down and talk with our athletes and coaches to reveal a bit of the person behind the sport.
 One of my favorite packages to date is my "Day in the Life" pack with one of our volleyball players.

-Post-graduation, I am pursuing a career in sports storytelling - preferably in, but not limited to, college athletics.
+I am always looking to expand my knowledge and improve my sports storytelling.
 I would love to connect and learn about the industry, so please reach out!

 The Other side of the hill